Caroline Dessaulles-Béique: Early life

-Carolina-Angélina Dessaulles was born on 13 October 1852 in Saint-Hyacinthe, Quebec, Canada, to Catherine-Zéphirine (née Thompson) and Louis-Antoine Dessaulles.
+Carolina-Angélina Dessaulles was born on 13 October 1852 in Saint-Hyacinthe, Canada East, to Catherine-Zéphirine (née Thompson) and Louis-Antoine Dessaulles.
 Her father was a prominent politician, lawyer, and writer in Quebec and had served as mayor of Saint-Hyacinthe.
 Her uncle Georges-Casimir Dessaulles was also a mayor of Saint-Hyacinthe and went on to serve in the Legislative Assembly of Quebec and the Senate of Canada; his daughter Henriette Dessaulles, Caroline's cousin, became a noted writer.
 Her mother was a distant cousin to her father, through her mother, Flavia Truteau, who was connected to the distinguished Papineau family, like her father's ancestry.
 Dessaulles and her family moved to Montreal in 1860, where she attended the Ladies of the Sacred Heart school.
 On 15 April 1875 at Saint-Jacques Cathedral in Montreal, she married Frédéric-Liguori Béique, a lawyer who became president of the bar association and a senator.
 The couple raised their six children in Montreal.